agilexrm-docs/docs/guides/common/JavaScriptExtensions.md

 Returns:

-‘true’ if the control is filled in with a value, ‘false’ otherwise.
+*true* if the control is filled in with a value, *false* otherwise.

 ### Add custom validation for a single control